Trail running vacations blog

 6. Iceland has no pests or predators.

 This might sound too good to be true for many runners, especially those of us who’ve battled swarms of mosquitoes or kept an eye out for larger wildlife on trails elsewhere.
 But in Iceland, it’s a reality: no pests, no predators.
 You can run deep into the wild with total peace of mind.
 No mosquitoes, no snakes, no large carnivores.
 Our only native land mammal is the Arctic Fox.
 They are beautiful, shy, completely harmless to humans, and heavily protected.
-It means you can truly lose yourself in the remote regions, focusing solely on your stride, the scenery, and the feeling of the trail beneath your feet.
+As a result, you can truly lose yourself in the remote regions.
+You focus solely on your stride, the scenery, and the feeling of the trail beneath your feet.
 It’s a freedom that changes how you approach Iceland trail running completely.

 7. No two running trails are alike.